Skip to content

 Integrative Capstone

-Students complete a capstone course that supports students as they integrate their studio core with their teaching experiences through reflection and research in the field of art and design education.
-The capstone course in students’ senior year provides a space for students to reflect and build on their learning by investigating a topic in art and design education and developing a senior exhibition and catalog.
+Students complete a capstone course that supports their learning as they integrate their studio core with their teaching experiences through reflection and research in the field of art and design education.
+The capstone course in students’ senior year provides a space for students to reflect and build on their learning by investigating a topic in art and design education and developing a senior exhibition.

 Certification Requirements